mauilion/mauilion-hugo/content/posts/kind-metallb.md

 That said I haven't created a bgp router for my kind cluster so we wil use the l2-mode for this experiment.

-First let's create a service of type loadbalancer and see what happens before we install metallb.

-I am going to use the echo server for this.
-I prefer the one built by inanimate.
-Here is the [source](https://github.com/InAnimaTe/echo-server) and image: `inanimate/echo-server`

-{{< asciinema key="km-echo1" rows="30" preload="1" >}}

-We can see that the `EXTERNAL-IP` field is `pending`.
-This is because there is nothing available in the cluster to manage this type of service.

 ### Let's do this thing!